tfeb/tfeb-lisp-toys/README.md

 This both means that keyword arguments won't work and also that things end up getting turned into promises which really do not need to be.

-So instead, `fex`es work a little bit more subtly: rather than blindly wrapping the arguments in `delay`, it only wraps arguments for which `constantp` is false in the macro environment.
+So instead, fexes work a little bit more subtly: rather than blindly wrapping the arguments in `delay`, it only wraps arguments for which `constantp` is false in the macro environment.
 This means that keywords, for instance, get passed to the function as is, so keyword arguments will work.
 It *also* means that you can't blindly assume that the function's arguments are promises as they may not be.
 This is what `ensure` is for: you can safely `ensure` any argument, regardless of whether or not it is a promise.

-**`define-fex`** defines a `fex`.
-This is the same as `defun`, although `fex` names must be symbols (so in particular you can't define `fex`es for `setf` functions).
+**`define-fex`** defines a fex.
+This is the same as `defun`, although fex names must be symbols (so in particular you can't define fexes for `setf` functions).
 Arguments which are not detectably constant are passed as promises: using `ensure` on any argument is safe.
-A `fex` only works as a `fex` when its name is the first element of a compound form, as `fex`es are implemented as macros which call the underlying function after wrapping arguments suitably.  `fex`es are not functions, and are not `fboundp`.
+A fex only works as a fex when its name is the first element of a compound form, as fexes are implemented as macros which call the underlying function after wrapping arguments suitably.  fexes are not functions, and are not `fboundp`.

-**`fex-boundp`** will tell you if a symbol has a `fex` definition.
+**`fex-boundp`** will tell you if a symbol has a global fex definition.

-**`symbol-fex`** is the accessor for the function of a `fex`.
+**`symbol-fex`** is the accessor for the function of a fex.

+**`flet/fex`** is `flet` for fexes.
+It works by using `flet` to bind a bunch of functions and then `macrolet` to bind suitable wrappers.

+**`labels/fex`** is `labels` for fexes: it works by using `macrolet` to bind wrappers and then `labels` to bind suitable functions: because the function bodies are within the `macrolet` recursive calls work.

-### Notes on `fex`es
+### Notes on fexes
 A simple implementation of an `if`-like form is:

 ```lisp